 Rumours like this have been popular among people for quite some time, and the inhabitants of the border areas often prefer to go shopping in Austria or Germany.
 If the same product from a multinational company is bought in Czech and abroad, it has a different composition, even when the packaging is the same.
 In 2015, the Chemical-technological University in Prague published a study that confirmed that one-third of the purchased products had different ingredients.

-The school purchased 24 products, or actually, it was 48 in total, one in Germany, and one identical in the Czech Republic.
+The school purchased 24 products, or actually, it was 48 in total, one in Germany and one identified in the Czech Republic.
 The packaging was the same, so people would expect that the content would also be the same.
 However, eight products had a different composition.

 According to a statement from Danone – which manufactures the product – the formula can differ from country to country.
-The amount of fat is influenced by the fat content of the milk used for making the yoghurt, according to the company.
+According to the company, the amount of fat is influenced by the fat content of the milk used for making the yoghurt.

 “The fat content in milk is influenced by different diet[s] the cows have, and the different environment they are kept in,” the company said, according to Czech News Agency.
 The company defends itself by saying that they are trying to manufacture the products from local milk.

-Activia Strawberry – different colorant used, different fat content
+Activia Strawberry – different colourant used, different fat content

 Rama – different fat content

-Lunchmeat Tulip – different main ingredient of the product
+Lunchmeat Tulip – a different main ingredient of the product

-Jacobs Kronung – difference in content of caffeine
+Jacobs Kronung – a difference in the content of caffeine

 Pepsi – the products contain different sweeteners